 In the last few years, the Internet has been abuzz again about apples.
 This time it’s about apple cider vinegar, or ACV, for short.
-It’s been touted as a superfood, a cure-all for certain ailments like acid reflux and GERD, and even a quick fix for weight loss and melting belly fat.
+This type of vinegar has been touted as a superfood, a cure-all for certain health conditions and ailments like acid reflux and GERD, and even a quick fix for weight loss and melting belly fat.

 If you’re trying to lose weight, it would seem like drinking or popping a pill with ACV in it would be a no-brainer.
 But is ACV really a magic potion, or is it too good to be true?

 We spoke with Amy Reiland, a registered dietician with Banner Del E. Webb Medical Center in Sun City West, AZ to get down to the bottle, er, bottom of it.